Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Cabinet meeting on 24 April 2024 saw the approval of a new Community Engagement Strategy for 2024-2028, aimed at fostering a more inclusive and responsive council.
-Significant progress was also noted on the Women's Safety Action Plan, with many recommendations already implemented or in progress, and decisions were made regarding new regulatory functions for social housing and contract extensions for vital youth services.
+The Cabinet meeting on 24 April 2024 saw the approval of a new Community Engagement Strategy for 2024-2028, aimed at fostering a more collaborative relationship between the council and its residents.
+Significant progress was also noted on the Women's Safety Action Plan, with many recommendations already in progress or completed, and decisions were made regarding new regulatory functions for social housing and contract extensions for vital youth and health services.

 Community Engagement Strategy 2024-2028

-The Cabinet approved the new Community Engagement Strategy for 2024-2028, which outlines the council's vision to be a council that listens to communities to build a borough that works for everyone.
-This strategy, developed in consultation with 328 stakeholders including residents, partners, staff, and elected members, identifies six key objectives.
-These include fostering a joined-up approach to engagement, enabling communities to co-decide on borough improvements, ensuring the council can reach all residents, equipping staff with the necessary skills, making the impact of community involvement clear, and encouraging residents to become more involved in their communities and future leaders.
-The strategy also emphasizes principles of good practice, such as timely and resourced engagement, treating the community as equal partners, and being open and honest about what can and cannot be influenced.
-The development of the strategy involved extensive consultation, including online surveys, workshops, and pop-up sessions, to ensure a diverse range of voices were heard.
-The council committed to monitoring progress through an annual residents' survey and specific engagement experience surveys.
+The Cabinet approved the new Community Engagement Strategy for 2024-2028, which sets out the council's vision to be a council that listens to communities to build a borough that works for everyone.
+This strategy, developed in consultation with 328 stakeholders including residents, partners, staff, and elected members, identifies six key priorities.
+These include fostering a joined-up approach to engagement, working collaboratively with communities on decision-making, improving outreach to seldom-heard groups, equipping staff with the necessary skills, ensuring the community understands the impact of their involvement, and encouraging residents to become more involved in their communities and future leaders.
+The strategy also emphasises principles of good practice, such as transparency, accessibility, and providing feedback to participants.

 Women's Safety Action Plan

 The Cabinet approved the appointment of individuals to two new regulatory functions for social housing landlords, as required by the Social Housing (Regulation) Act 2023 and the Charter for Social Housing Residents.
-Councillor Kabir Ahmed, Cabinet Member for Regeneration, Inclusive Development and Housebuilding, presented the report, recommending that Michael Keelin, Director of Housing Asset Management, be appointed as the Health and Safety Lead.
-This role will be responsible for monitoring and assessing risks related to health and safety compliance in social housing.
-Additionally, Paul Paterson, Corporate Director for Housing and Regeneration, was recommended for appointment as the Responsible Person.
-This role will oversee compliance with new consumer standards for social housing residents.
-These appointments are crucial for ensuring compliance with new legislation and demonstrating accountability to tenants and the Regulator of Social Housing.
+Councillor Kabir Ahmed, Cabinet Member for Regeneration, Inclusive Development and Housebuilding, introduced the report.
+The Director of Housing Asset Management was appointed as the Health and Safety Lead, responsible for monitoring and assessing health and safety risks in social housing.
+The Corporate Director for Housing & Regeneration was appointed as the Responsible Person, tasked with overseeing compliance with new consumer standards.
+These appointments are crucial for ensuring tenant safety and accountability, with non-compliance potentially leading to significant financial penalties and reputational damage.

 Contract Extension for Young People's Supported Housing Pathway